Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 The butter is cooked with brown sugar, cinnamon, nutmeg, and cloves, and then mixed with rum.

 One sip of this hot drink will surely warm you up on a chilly night.
-The flavor is impeccable.
+The flavor is impeccable, but do be careful, as it packs a punch.

-If you’re looking for something unique, this fizzy fig cocktail has your name all over it.
+This bubbly is ideal for people looking for something unique.
 I’ve tasted nothing like it, and I love it!

 Figs, brown sugar, and a splash of lemon are mashed for a good 5 minutes, so all the nice flavors incorporate with each other.